HJYao00/Mulberry/README.md

 ## Data Constrution with CoMCTS
 We release **CoMCTS Code** for generating reasoning and reflection data, which leverage collective knowledge from multiple models to collaboratively conjecture, search and identify effective reasoning paths toward correct answers via four iterative operations including Expansion, Simulation and Error Positioning, Backpropagation, and Selection.

-Please refer [here](https://github.com/HJYao00/Mulberry/tree/main/comcts) for more details.
+Please refer comcts directory for more details.

 ## Training
-We use [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory) to fine-tune the Mulberry models.
+We use LLaMA-Factory to fine-tune the Mulberry models.
 We provide the training instructions and configs here.

-First, install LLaMA-Factory according to the [official_instruction](https://github.com/hiyouga/LLaMA-Factory?tab=readme-ov-file#installation).
+First, install LLaMA-Factory according to the official instruction.

-Then, refer [here](https://github.com/hiyouga/LLaMA-Factory/blob/main/data/README.md) and update the following customized dataset into `dataset_info.json` in LLaMA-Factory.
+Then, refer official instruction and update the following customized dataset into `dataset_info.json` in LLaMA-Factory.
 ```bash
 "mulberry": {
     "file_name": "./mulberry_sft.json",